Pearly Peperomia (Peperomia columella) Indoor Care, Propagation and Common Problems

 Leggy stems

-Cut back the stems to rejuvenate growth and move the plant to a brighter spot where it will receive bright light or grow it under a grow light if the natural light is not adequate.
+Leggy stems in Pearly Peperomia are due to low light.
+Cutback the stems to rejuvenate growth and move the plant to a brighter spot where it will receive bright indirect light (filtered light) or grow it under grow lights if the natural light is not adequate.
+Check out this guide on understanding light for houseplants.

 Dry and shrivelled leaves

+Dry and shrivelled leaves in Pearly Peperomia are due to excess soluble salts in the soil from the water or excess feeding.
 To get rid of accumulated salts from the soil flush them out by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.

 You liked it?
 Share on social media.